snowmobiler20047/ScheduleUI/README.md

-This project is being used to learn angular2, a work in progress
+This project is being used to learn angular2!
+The project is a work in progress.

 # ScheduleUI